Ahmed Balafrej: Biography

-Ahmed Balafrej was born in 1908 to a family in Rabat.
+Ahmed Balafrej was born in 1908 to a family of Andalusian origin in Rabat.
 His family financed his primary studies at the school of Bab Laâlou, and his secondary studies at the Muslim College of Rabat, later known as the Moulay Youssef college.
 The colonial system did not allow him to pass his college classes in Rabat, so he obtained his baccalaureate in Paris at the Lycée Henri-IV.

 He completed his Arabic studies at the Fouad I University in Cairo during 1927, then back in Paris at the Faculty of the Sorbonne (degree in letters, diploma in political science) from 1928 to 1932.

 In August 1926, he created The Society of Friends of the Truth in Rabat, the first form of a Moroccan nationalist organization.

 He began his history studies at La Sorbonne in December 1927.
 He helped create the Association of North African Muslim Students in France alongside Mohamed Hassan Ouazzani, his junior in Parisian studies, and Ahmed Ben Miled.

 In the summer of 1930, he met with the Druze Amir Shakib Arslan, then a refugee in Lausanne.
 They both shared the conviction that the offensive of de-Islamization of the Arab nation, in which the Berber Dahir participated, was a determining factor of the colonial occupation.

 In return, he involved Chekib Arslan in the international protest against the Dahir and in the support of the Maghreb nationalist claim.
 Extending a trip to Andalusia, Arslan met with Balafrej, El Fassi, and Benabdeljalil, in Tangier, on August 8, 1930.
 He gave a series of conferences at the invitation of Haj Abdesslam Bennouna and Abdelkhaleq Torrès in Tetouan for ten days.

 Through leaflets sent from cities, alms tours took place as a pretext for propaganda or gatherings on the return of pilgrims from holy places; links were forged between urban youth and tribal notables from the countryside.
 In 1932, while police violence and arrests stifled internal protest against the Dahir, Balafrej developed protest from outside.
 Meeting Chekib Arslan again in Madrid during his trip to Morocco, he supported the creation of the Hispano-Muslim Association in Tetouan created by Abdesslam Bennouna on the initiative of the deputy of the Spanish Republic, José Franchi Roca.